CELEBRATING THE ECO-FRIENDLY BLUES...

 Indigotin or powdered indigo is insoluble in water.
-For dyeing process it is converted into water soluble form.
+For the dyeing process, it is converted into water-soluble form.
 Indigo is a Vat Dye that means obtained from Vat dyeing where dyeing takes place in a bucket or vat.

 Indigo dyeing requires no mordant but need expertise or skills to successfully prepare and use on yarn.
 Here is the clip showing indigo dyeing process-